 State of Jharkhand through SP, CBI occasioned a delay of 157, 113 and 222 days in filing appeals before the SC against Lalu Prasad [Crl.
 A. 394/2017], Sajal Chakraborty [Crl.
 A. 393/2017] & Dr. Jagannath Mishra [Crl.
 A. 395/2017].
 It was submitted by Ram Jethmalani that the averments made in the applications seeking condonation of […]Read more "Condonation of Delay V: 157, 113, 222"

 In Domestic Arbitrations, if an Order is Not Appealable under Section 37(1) of The Arbitration Act, it would not be subject to Appeal under The Letters Patent of a High Court.
-My Lord, Does an Intra-Court Letters Patent Appeal [Clause 15 of The Letters Patent of High Court at Calcutta] lie against an Order passed […]Read more "Section 37 of The Arbitration Act I"
+My Lord, Intra-Court Letters Patent Appeal [Clause 15 of The Letters Patent of High Court at Calcutta] against Single Judge Order on Application for […]Read more "Section 37 of The Arbitration Act I"

 “There is inordinate delay of 1186 days in filing the SLPs.”
 “There is gross delay of almost 3 1/2 years in challenging the judgment rendered in the Writ Appeal and no explanation much less cogent explanation has been given by the Appellant.”
 “There is no reason to condone the delay.” – Hon’ble Justice C. Nagappan, […]Read more "Condonation of Delay IV: 1186"